-Clearly, we need substantially more experimental evaluation to validate Mulder's strong performance in our initial experiments.
-We plan to compare Mulder to additional search services, and to traditional encyclopedias.
-We also plan to evaluate Mulder using additional question sets and performance metrics.
-We will conduct controlled user studies to gauge the utility of Mulder to web users.
-Finally, as we have done with previous research prototypes, we plan to gather data on the performance of the deployed version of Mulder in practice.
+Clearly, we need substantially more experimental evaluation to validate MULDER's strong performance in our initial experiments.
+We plan to compare MULDER against additional search services, and against traditional encyclopedias.
+In addition, we plan to evaluate MULDER using additional question sets and additional performance metrics.
+We plan to conduct controlled user studies to gauge the utility of MULDER to web users.
+Finally, as we have done with previous research prototypes, we plan to gather data on the performance of the deployed version of MULDER in practice.